bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 72°
-- few clouds
+- broken clouds
-- 94% humidity
+- 95% humidity
 - 5 mph wind
 - 0.03 inches of precipitation in the past 24 hours